hoanglechau/web_project_3/README.md

 **The Project**

 This is a project that showcases the hometowns of some of Practicum's employees and me.
 The project is a single-page website.
 There is a header, five sections in the main content, and a footer.
 The website has different layouts for three screen sizes: 1280px, 768px, and 320px.
-There are hover effects on the links and the background image in the last section in the main content.
+There are hover effects on the links and the background image in the last section of the main content.

 **Technologies and Techniques**